ovh/docs/pages/web_cloud/domains/dns_zone_deletion/guide.en-ie.md

 To start deleting an OVHcloud DNS zone, perform the following actions:

 1. Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
-2. On the line at the top of the Control Panel, click on the `Web Cloud`{.action} tab.
+2. At the top of the Control Panel, click on the `Web Cloud`{.action} tab.
 3. In the left-hand column, click on the `Domain names`{.action} dropdown menu.
 4. Select the domain name or DNS zone concerned.
 5. On the page that appears, click on the `DNS Zone`{.action} tab to access the table listing all the DNS records for the DNS zone.